ormam/prometheus-stack-monitoring/README.md

 ## Description

-After this course you will understand the different components of the Prometheus stack and you will be able to deploy it using docker to configure infrastructure monitoring.
+After this tutorial you will understand the different components of the Prometheus stack and you will be able to deploy it using docker to configure infrastructure monitoring.

 ## Agenda